 Paul Gjenvick, GG Archives Archivist, Scanning Documents in 2013.
 GGA Image ID # 1df7bbabaf

 The GG Archives is the work and passion of two people, Paul K. Gjenvick, a professional archivist and Evelyne B. Gjenvick.
 Paul earned a Bachelor of Science in Accounting from Minnesota State University and a Masters of Archival Studies from Clayton State University in Georgia where he studied under renowned archivist Richard Pearce-Moses.
 The Gjenvick-Gjønvik Family has traced their ancestry back to the early 1500s.

-Paul's wife, Evelyne, is the newest staff member, joining the GG Archives in 2018 as the director of operations and content researcher/editor.
+Paul's wife, Evelyne, is the newest staff member, joining the GG Archives in 2018 as the curator and content researcher/editor.

 Top: Paul Gjenvick Graduates with honors from Minnesota State University with a Bachelor of Science degree.
 Bottom: Gjenvick graduates from Clayton State University with a Masters of Archival Studies.
 GGA Image ID # 1df8abccdd